Lifelong Learning, Food for Thought

 I don't know why, but browsing the energy bar aisle in the grocery store always makes me tired and depressed.
 So I decided to make my own granola bars (from How to Cook Everything) for hiking with leftover granola (from Mad Hungry: Feeding Men and Boys: Recipes, Strategies, and Survival Techniques.)
 They turned out very sweet but also powerful enough to get me up a small mountain and back.

-No-Bake Granola Bars (adapted from Mark Bittman's recipe, see below)
+(adapted from Mark Bittman's recipe, see below)

 1 1/2 cups dried fruit (I used apricots and dates and a few prunes)